 STEP 10

 Die Generalprobe.
 You might now be ready to watch the video without any further help.
-But I still suggest to hold the video after each sentence for a few seconds to process what you have just heard.
+But I still suggest holding the video after each sentence for a few seconds to process what you have just heard.
 “Eile mit Weile” is a saying that proves true when it comes to language learning. smarterGerman is an approach that teaches German very fast but also strongly pays attention to quality.
-Learning done consciously is far more time efficient on the long run than any quick-quick approach.
+Learning done consciously is far more time efficient in the long run than any quick-quick approach.

 STEP 11